-Laurens Kolks' work focusses on spatial design projects that explore possibilities for reshaping public spaces.
-Important points of departure are his his love-hate relationship with the Dutch compulsion for planning and the manufacturability of spatial experiences: design as a means of changing the perception of one's environment.
+Laurens Kolks's design work focusses on spatial interventions that explore possibilities to reshape public spaces.
+Important points of departure are his love-hate relationship with the Dutch compulsion to excessively plan space usage, as well as a fascination with the manufacturability of spatial experiences: design as a means to change the perception of one's environment.

-Laurens obtained a bachelor's degree in Industrial Design at Design Academy Eindhoven (1999), and a master's degree in Sociology at Erasmus University Rotterdam (2018, cum laude).
-He has been a tutor at St. Joost School of Art & Design since 2008.
+Laurens received a bachelor's degree in Industrial Design at Design Academy Eindhoven (1999), a master's degree in Sociology (2018, cum laude), and a doctorate in Sociology (2024) – both at Erasmus University Rotterdam.

 Works